 Over a decade ago, only about 100,000 phone lines were active in Nigeria, and most of them were state-owned landlines.
 Today, Nigeria has over 100 million phone lines, making the country the telecommunications market in Africa.
 As a result, Nigerian music artists no longer need promo campaigns, or a record company to reach a big audience of Nigerians locally and in the Diaspora.

 Where it would have been days or months for a song to travel from Lagos to Abuja, smartphones have made it easier to spread afrobeat globally.
 The increasing availability and speed of broadband in Lagos with the sudden proliferation in smartphone technology have brought computing power in the pockets of millions of Nigerians.

-Over the last five years, data has become more accessible through people’s mobile phones, makingit easy to buy or download music.
+Over the last five years, data and 100gb sim cards has become more accessible through people’s mobile phones, makingit easy to buy or download music.
 That makes a huge difference for Nigerian music, especially considering that the locals are heavy internet users.
 Nigerians also love tweeting about songs, sharing on Snapchat and other social media platforms.

 In Nigeria, Whatsapp is the biggest social media platform, with millions of users using it to share betway betting tips, chat with friends and also for business.
 Artists and promoters are also taking advantage of the platform to send new music and party invitesto dedicated group chats.
 That ignores traditional media channels and makes it easy for artists to establish a close connection with their fans and supporters.

 While the digitization of music is making some of the upcoming artistes to rely on betway nigeria to make extra money due to low sales, live shows are now a big deal.
 As such, smartphones have become a vital tool in this sector as artistes can use them to control their social media images just like their counterparts in the UK and the US.